Blushiva/Module-10-Employee-Tracker/README.md

 # Module 10 Employee Tracker

+# DESCRIPTION

 This is an employee tracker that allows for the management of the departments, roles and employees.
 It was an assignment for bootcamp class.
 It requests that we use a CMS to easily view and interact with the information.

+# FOR CLASS REQIREMENTS MUST DO ALL OF THE FOLLOWING

 # USER STORY
  I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business.